-During this webinar sponsored by Aurora Scientific, Matt Borkowski will give an overview of the instrumentation and standard protocols used in elucidating the functionality of myofilament proteins to assess significant muscle fiber properties like power output, cross-bridge cycling and calcium sensitivity.
-Following, Dr. Tim West will cover how to isolate and prepare single permeabilized muscle fibers to properly utilize this technique to measure these properties, along with how to analyze the data obtained from the assay.
+During this webinar sponsored by Aurora Scientific, Matt Borkowski gives an overview of the instrumentation and standard protocols used in elucidating the functionality of myofilament proteins to assess significant muscle fiber properties like power output, cross-bridge cycling and calcium sensitivity.
+Following, Dr. Tim West covered how to isolate and prepare single permeabilized muscle fibers to properly utilize this technique to measure these properties, along with how to analyze the data obtained from the assay.
 This is an essential resource for anyone endeavouring to study muscle fiber mechanics.

 - Basic operating principles and theory of required instrumentation

 - Understanding when and how to apply standard experimental protocols